- promoting RAI Radiotelevisione Italiana properties, including in the digital sphere;

 14.1 – Each shareholder entitled to attend the meeting has the right to be represented in compliance with the law, by written proxy.

 14.2 – The chairperson shall be in charge of ensuring that the individual proxies are valid and in general, the right to attend the meeting.

 Article 15 – Chairmanship of the meeting

-15.1 – The general meetings will be chaired by the Chairperson of the board of directors or, if this person is absent or unavailable, by the Deputy Chairperson if appointed, or if neither is available, by the chief executive officer if appointed.
-If the chief executive officer is unavailable, the general meeting shall be chaired by the person elected by the majority of those present.
+15.1 – The general meetings will be chaired by the Chairperson of the board of directors or, if this person is absent or unavailable, by the Deputy Chairperson if appointed, or if neither is available, by the chief executive officer if appointed, or by the sole administrator; failing these, the general meeting shall be chaired by the person elected by the majority of those present.

 15.2 – The chairperson of the meeting shall be assisted by a secretary, who need not be a shareholder, appointed by the majority of those attending the general meeting.

 16.1 – The general meeting will decide on all matters that fall under its authority by law or the Articles of Association.